 - Click the Start Migration button.

-- If any of the bucket names you have chosen conflict with a bucket name in the destination cluster, the Bucket Conflict page appears before the Migration can start.
+If any of the bucket names you have chosen to migrate conflict with a bucket name in the destination cluster, the Bucket Conflict page appears before the Migration can start.

-- You return to the Migration tab, and your new migration shows in progress:
+- You are returned to the 'Migrations' tab where your new migration shows as 'In Progress', or 'Queued'.